|Nutritional Guidelines (per serving)|

 - If you plan to cut the steak into strips for serving, slice it against the grain: Cut it perpendicular to the long strands of muscle that's visible on the beef.

-- Although flank steak can withstand marinade for longer than 2 hours, it might turn the meat a strange grayish color.
+- Although flank steak can withstand marinade for longer than 2 hours, it might turn the meat grayish in color.
 While it's still safe to eat, the steak might not look as appetizing as beef that has been marinated for less time.

 - Don't skip the resting period for the steak.
 These extra few minutes allow the juices within the beef to redistribute, ensuring that every bite is as juicy as the next.